PCB DESIGN IMPORT WIZARD

 Figure 7 - Edit Component Links Dialog Box

 As previously mentioned, since the import is coming from one design tool to another, 100% translation of the design project is impossible, due to basic differences in the two interfaces.
-Because of this, it is recommended that users perform a manual clean up.
+Because of this, it is recommended that users perform a manual clean up on the Printed Circuit Board file.

 Here are some of the proposed verification criteria: